reinventingthewheel/reinventingthewheel.github.com/index.markdown

 ## The Brainfuck

-A Brainfuck program has an implicit byte pointer, called "the pointer", which is free to move around within an array of 30000 bytes, initially all set to zero.
-The pointer itself is initialized to point to the beginning of this array.
+A Brainfuck program has an implicit byte pointer, called "the pointer", which is free to move around within an array of integers, initially all set to zero.
+The pointer itself is initialized to point to the beginning of this array, although there is no such thing as beginning because the array is actually a circular tape (i.e. the pointer can loop back over and over).

 The Brainfuck programming language consists of eight commands, each of which is represented as a single character.